choudharysxc/choudharysxc/README.md

 - 👋 Hi, I’m kinjal choudhary.
 - 👀 I’m interested in Data Science and ML.
-- 🌱 I’m currently learning Pyhton and working on projects.
+- 🌱 I’m currently learning Python and working on projects.
 - 💞️ I’m looking to collaborate on Python projects and also Programming.
 - 📫 reach me at kinjalchoudhary11@gmail.com.
 - I code in C/C++ and Python knows Basic web dev and SQL.